 But do it carefully.
 If you overprice a particular product, it could destroy demand entirely.
 Plus, you’ll need to stay within anti-price gouging bylaws designed to block predatory pricing tactics.
 The goal is to keep stock available so as not to disappoint shoppers by running out of stock.

 The Fragrance World

-Perfume retailer The Fragrance World found that social and reality TV promotions often lead to out of stock events.
-Founder Katie Johnson recalls a time in June 2021 when a popular Love Island star mentioned a particular fragrance.
+Perfume retailer The Fragrance World found that social and reality TV promotions often lead to out-of-stock events.
+Founder Katie Johnson recalls a time in 2021 when a popular Love Island star mentioned a particular fragrance.
 “That evening we absolutely cleared our shelves as people were rushing to get it,” she says.
-“It’s even more difficult when it’s a lower selling item to get a huge influx of orders.”
+“It’s even more difficult when it’s a lower-selling item to get a huge influx of orders.”

 In her day-to-day operations, Rhiannon recommends consistently doing inventory checks so you’re always aware of stock levels.
 This gives you enough time to make products (if you’re manufacturing in-house) or need to order wholesale from suppliers.

 💡 PRO TIP: Only Shopify POS integrates your online and retail store data into one back office—from customer data to inventory, sales, and more.
 View easy-to-understand reports to spot trends faster, capitalize on opportunities, and jumpstart your brand’s growth.